Hercules (Marvel Comics): Publication history

 Hercules starred in two limited series by writer-artist Bob Layton, with both set in an alternate universe.
-A 24th century version of Hercules starred in Hercules, Prince of Power #1-4 (September–December 1982), which was popular enough to spawn a sequel, Hercules, Prince of Power #1-4 (March–June 1984).
+A 24th century version of Hercules starred in Hercules, Prince of Power #1–4 (September–December 1982), which was popular enough to spawn a sequel, Hercules, Prince of Power #1–4 (March–June 1984).
 The storylines dealt with Hercules's exile from Olympus, completion of a series of quests and opportunity to leave his past behind and create a new identity.

 Hercules remained a constant guest star in both Thor and The Avengers, playing a significant role in the "Avengers Under Siege" storyline in The Avengers #270–277 (August 1986–March 1987), involving supervillain team the Masters of Evil.
 The story lead directly into the "Assault on Olympus" storyline in The Avengers #281–285 (July 1987–November 1987), in which Hercules left the team.

 The character starred in the self-titled limited series Hercules vol. 3, #1–5 (June–Sep.
 2005), and guest starred in the limited series Thor: Blood Oath #1–6 (Nov.
 2005-Feb.
 2006), a retrospective story that depicts the second meeting between the Hercules and Thor.

 At the conclusion of the "World War Hulk" storyline, Hercules received a self-titled publication when Marvel changed the name of the third volume of the Incredible Hulk series to The Incredible Hercules, effective as of issue #113 (Feb.
 2008), and written by Greg Pak and Fred Van Lente.
 The series concluded with The Incredible Hercules #141 (April 2010), and was followed by the 2-issue mini-series Hercules: Fall of an Avenger (March–April 2010).
 The mini-series is scheduled to lead into the relaunched new title, Prince of Power #1 (May 2010), also written by Pak and Van Lente.

 Writers Greg Pak and Fred Van Lente started a brand new Hercules series, entitled Herc, featuring the hero without powers, but wielding mythical arms.

+Marvel Comics continuity has been retconned so that the character Hercules, introduced in Young Allies #16 ("Battle of the Giants" by artist Charles Nicholas; summer 1945), was incorporated in the version of Hercules introduced in 1966.